hongphinguyen/caravan-player/readme.md

 <CaravanPlayer type="card" width="600px" height="400px"/>
 ```
 You can put a card player anywhere on your app as a relatively positioned music player.
 If the width and height props is not provided, the card player will fall back to default width of 90% and height of 400px.

-Enjoy!
-Send me an email at hambaga1234@gmail.com if you have any question.